LWAYVE/ios-sdk/README.md

 Please use this approach only if you have strict requirements not to use CocoaPods, as this method is more difficult and error prone.

-1. Add LwayveSDK.framework (and optionally LwayveSDK_ProxSee.framework) to the Embedded Binaries section of your application.
+1. Add LwayveSDK.framework to the Embedded Binaries section of your application.
 The latest version of the framework is available at [https://github.com/LWAYVE/ios-sdk/releases](#https://github.com/LWAYVE/ios-sdk/releases).
 2. Integrate other third-party dependencies using Carthage (recommended) or manually:

 	- Using Carthage (recommended):